LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 For tasks #3-5, you'll need to mimic the code that's in place for `EmployerID` and the `Employers` list.

 Once you have that stuff in place, you'll be ready to process the form in task #6.
-Validate the form in `JobController.New`, and if it's valid create a new `Job` object and add it to the data layer by calling `jobData.Jobs.Add(newJob)`.
+Validate the form in `JobController.cs`, and if it's valid create a new `Job` object and add it to the data layer by calling `jobData.Jobs.Add(newJob)`.

 To create the new job, you'll need to find the pre-existing objects for all properties other than `Name` (`Employer`, `Location`, etc).
 Do this using the methods discussed above.
 There isn't a constructor for `Job`, so you'll need to use the property initializer syntax: